vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0021/README.md

 Yes, there is an asynchronous patch for VMware Cloud Foundation.
 Please follow the instructions linked in the VMSA itself for patching.

-### What are the CVE numbers involved in VMSA-2022-0021
+### What are the CVE numbers involved in VMSA-2022-0021?

 CVE-2022-31656, CVE-2022-31657, CVE-2022-31658, CVE-2022-31659, CVE-2022-31660, CVE-2022-31661, CVE-2022-31662, CVE-2022-31663, CVE-2022-31664, CVE-2022-31665

-### I have extended support on one or more of the aﬀected products.
+### I have extended support on one or more of the affected products.
 How can I get a patch for this?

 Please follow the extended support process to request patches and other information.